 A 2026 guide to freelancing in France: legal setup, micro-entrepreneur registration, taxes, VAT, Urssaf, invoicing, payments, contracts, visas, and misclassification risk.

 For foreign nationals, company or micro-enterprise registration does not replace immigration permission.
 France does not have a dedicated digital nomad visa.
-Non-EU nationals who want to live in France and freelance normally need a visa or residence permit that allows the planned activity, such as entrepreneur/profession liberale in the right cases.
+Non-EU nationals who want to live in France and freelance normally need a visa or residence permit that allows the planned activity, such as France-Visas entrepreneur/profession liberale status in the right cases.

 Yes.
 Freelancing is legal in France when the work is lawful, the freelancer uses the right business and tax setup, invoices correctly, pays tax and social contributions, keeps records, and the client relationship is genuinely independent.
 The common solo route is micro-entrepreneur, but it is not the only route and it is not always the right one.